 These are questions students frequently ask as they explore the curriculum for a bachelor degree.
-If you do not see your question answered here, please don't hesitate to contact any academic advisor.
+If you do not see your question answered here, please don't hesitate to contact you academic advisor (you can find their contact information in DukeHub) or the Academic Advising Center.

 No, it will not be difficult.
 The general education and major requirements insure that your program of study will have both breadth and depth of exposure to the Curriculum and help you to develop competencies that will serve you well in the future, both at Duke and beyond.
 The fact that many courses bear multiple codes means that an individual course can contribute to more than one requirement.
 There is no need for you to be concerned that you cannot complete all graduation requirements in eight semesters.
 However, if you really want your course of study to reflect your interests and enable you to play to your strengths, you will need to develop plans that will give shape and direction to your studies.
 Such plans ought to be flexible and may need to be revised periodically, as you yourself develop and change your perspective.